EvanHahn/dotfiles/README.md

-# dotfiles
+# Evan Hahn's dotfiles

+My configuration files for (neo)vim, tmux, zsh, and so on.

+Used on Debian-likes and macOS.
+Might work elsewhere.

-This is a collection of many of my configuration files and scripts.
-I've been working on these since 2012 and am still learning a lot.
+I've been working on these dotfiles since 2012 and am still learning a lot.
+I wrote [a blog post with some reflections](https://evanhahn.com/a-decade-of-dotfiles/).
+[Contact me](https://evanhahn.com/contact/) with any questions.

-- `/home` contains [stow](https://www.gnu.org/software/stow/)able directories.
-After installing `stow`, `stow -t "$HOME" vim` should symlink `vim`.
-Feel free to stow anything of the other folders in there, like `tmux` or `zsh` or `lynx`.
-- `/resources` contains miscellaneous resources that might require a little work.
-There's usually a README.

-## Manual tasks
+## Setup

-### Firefox

-- `mousewheel.with_meta.action: 0`

-### macOS
+General setup:

+1. install `stow`
+1. `cd home`
+1. stow whatever you want.
+For example, `stow -t "$HOME" tmux vim` grabs tmux and vim config

-Switch to GNU versions:
+On macOS, switch to the GNU versions:

 1. `brew install coreutils grep gnu-sed gnu-tar gnu-which`
 1. Add `"$(brew --prefix coreutils)/libexec/gnubin"` to `$PATH` (replacing `coreutils` with `grep`, `gnu-sed`, etc)